Week 10

 -

-The EPA estimates that secondhand smoke is responsible for about 3,000 lung cancer deaths each year among nonsmokers.
+Secondhand smoke is responsible for more than 7,300 lung cancer deaths each year among nonsmokers in the US.

 - Secondhand smoke doubles the risk for respiratory problems in kids.
 It is a risk factor for developing asthma, and children with asthma have more severe and frequent asthma attacks because of exposure.